 Analysis and Test Results

-In our selection for kids' toothpaste, we chose options that all contain fluoride.
+In our selection for kids' toothpaste, we chose options containing fluoride.
 We are not medical professionals, but this is the best practice as advised by the American Dental Association (ADA), American Academy of Pediatric Dentistry (AAPD), and the American Association of Pediatrics (AAP).
-If you are looking for toothpaste for toddlers and babies who might accidentally swallow toothpaste while brushing, you might consider a fluoride-free alternative.
-However, please keep in mind that fluoride helps prevent cavities and is a part of good oral hygiene.
+If you are looking for a toothpaste for toddlers and babies who might accidentally swallow toothpaste while brushing, you might consider a fluoride-free alternative.
+However, please remember that fluoride helps prevent cavities and is a part of good oral hygiene.
 If you have concerns or questions on which type is best for your little one, consult their pediatrician or pediatric dentist for further advice for your specific child.

-Now more than ever, parents are making thoughtful product selections with health and the environment in mind.
+Now more than ever, parents are making thoughtful product selections with consideration for health and the environment.
 We suspect toothpaste ingredients are no exception and we at BabyGearLab tend to err on the side of caution when it comes to concerning ingredients and chemicals with a trend toward a less is more approach.
-This means we look for products that offer natural ingredients derived from renewable resources whenever possible.
+We look for products that offer natural ingredients derived from renewable resources whenever possible.
 We like to see products with fewer ingredients and those that focus on eliminating chemicals of concern.